IgorLadnik/NodeProcessorCommands/README.md

 Such an approach to service implementation has several important merits:<br/>
 - the most complex part of service software (which is processor) is universal and changed seldom,<br/>
-- service is very flexible allowing to implement any domain configuration by selecting appropriate set of comamnds,<br/>
+- service is very flexible allowing to implement any domain configuration by selecting appropriate set of commands,<br/>
+- ensures better performance for commands chain execution since all commands may be fulfilled localy in one process without network communication with other services,<br/>
 - possibility to change commands (and therefore service behavior) "on the fly" without service redeployment and even restart,<br/>
 - easy scaling since all services (processors) are the same,<br/>
 - allows service to easily support different versions of commands for different clients,<br/>